 Students in China have far more autonomy than their American counterparts in terms of mobility due to a sophisticated Chinese public transit system and a bevy of transportation options (subway, bus, taxi, walk, etc…).
 It can take time for Chinese students to adjust to the car-centric American lifestyle and relying on host families for transportation.
 Subsequently, Chinese students are not used to informing host families in advance of when they will need a ride and can sometimes forget to do so.
 This misalignment of cultural standards can lead to frustration for both parties.
 Students may feel confined to their American home and school, while the host family may feel they are not being given appropriate notice as to when they may need to provide the student a ride.

 Students and host families should set up a transportation scheduling system that details the expectations of both parties.
 Host families should explain that they are happy to provide students with a ride, but they will need a certain amount of forewarning for planning purposes (e.g., 2 hours advance notice).
 Again, the key to this communication is to explain that this is the same treatment the host family would expect from their own family.

 3. Communication styles:

-Unfortunately there is no simple solution to this discrepancy in communication styles; a family (or school) cannot simply expect a Chinese student to disregard the communication style they have used all their lives in lieu of the more direct Western style.
-Instead, host families should be aware of this discrepancy and seek to proactively engage students if the hosts sense something is awry.
+Unfortunately, there is no simple solution to this discrepancy in communication styles; a family (or school) cannot merely expect a Chinese student to disregard the communication style they have used all their lives in place of the more direct Western style.
+Instead, host families should be aware of this discrepancy and seek to engage students if the hosts sense something is awry proactively.
 For instance, if a host family sees that a student is not eating the food the family provides, simply asking the student if they like the food will not be successful because the student will offer the answer they expect the host will want to hear.
-Rather, the host family should ask the student what types of food they prefer, as this will allow the student to communicate their preferences honestly without fear of embarrassing the host.
+Preferably, the host family should ask the student what types of food they prefer, as this will allow the student to communicate their preferences honestly without fear of embarrassing the host.